imruf/dmenu-git/README.md

-dmenu - dynamic menu Version:5.1
+dmenu - : git version to maintain upgrade from suckless
 ---
 dmenu is an efficient dynamic menu for X.